davidcmoulton/decodeuri/README.md

 License

-All content in '_posts' is copyright David Moulton.
+All content in `_posts` and `_drafts` is copyright David Moulton.
 You may not reuse anything without my permission